 The PMOC should assess whether the project sponsor is exercising due diligence in the performance of Value Engineering (VE) and Constructability Reviews (CR) for the project.
-Confirm the project sponsor is implementing accepted VE or CR items in accordance with its PMP in its contract documents.
+Confirm the project sponsor is implementing accepted VE or CR items in accordance with their PMP in their contract documents.